huangderek02/MarketStructure/items/report.md

 1. ArrayList

-   * Objective: It is used for storing BTree keys and children for textbook searcher, Used to return a list of tokens in Tokenizer
+   * Objective: It is used for storing BTree keys and children for textbook searcher, Used to return a list of tokens in Tokenizer, Used to store list of symbols, keywords, digits in Tokenizer

-   * Locations: line 40 and 41 in BTree.java, line 157 Tokenizer.java
+   * Locations: line 40 and 41 in BTree.java, line 41, 43, 45, 157 Tokenizer.java

    * Reasons:

      * Provides faster access to elements in the middle of list compared to linkedlist (O(1))

-     * Provides methods not available to arrays (contains, indexOf, remove)
+     * Provides methods not available to arrays or enumerables (contains, indexOf, remove)

      * Size is not fixed.
 Can keep adding elements

+     *

 2. ...